trickreich/demo-data/README.md

 # Sulu - Demo Data

-This are the demo data for the official Sulu Demo.
+This is the data for the official Sulu Demo.

 To download and install the Sulu Demo have a look here: https://github.com/sulu/sulu-demo